MonicaSalama/fullstack-nanodegree-vm/vagrant/catalog/README.txt

     'item_id' shoud be replaced with the id of the item.
      Details of a specific item

+Note:
+   - lotsofitems.py is just a script, i have used to fill the database with sample date.
 Finally, Hope you will enjoy using the App!